-The Beatles did actually bring The Zombies luck when – after recording Sgt.
-Pepper’s Lonely Hearts Club Band at the London Abbey Road Studios in 1967 – they left behind a mellotron; the musical instrument belonged to John Lennon and was later used by The Zombies to record their fortunate second studio album Odessey and Oracle, which was made in Abbey Road.
+As most Swinging London fans will already know, The Beatles did actually bring The Zombies luck when – after famously recording their signature album Sgt.
+Pepper’s Lonely Hearts Club Band at the London Abbey Road Studios in 1967 – they left behind a mellotron; the musical instrument belonged to John Lennon and was later used by The Zombies to record their fortunate second studio album Odessey and Oracle, which was also made at Abbey Road.

-Going back to The Beatles, you recorded your second album at the Abbey Road studios in London, and you used a mellotron which had been left there by John Lennon after they recorded Sgt.
-Pepper’s Lonely Hearts Club Band two months earlier in that same studio: have you got any memories you want to share about this story?
+The Zombies recorded their second album at the London Abbey Road Studios in 1967, and you guys used a mellotron which had been left there by John Lennon after The Beatles recorded Sgt.
+Pepper’s Lonely Hearts Club Band two months earlier in that same studio; are there any memories you would like to share about it?

 It was a wonderful experience recording there, particularly because we had become very frustrated about the way our singles were being produced.
 The two writers in the band, which were myself and Chris White very much wanted to produce by ourselves so we could get our own ideas about how our songs should sound on record.
-And that’s what we did, even though the album wasn’t successful at first, it took a long time to sound mature, strangely enough, it sounds more like this now than when it first came out, even by the fact that Time Of The Seasons became a number one record in many places in the world, the actual experience of recording was terrific.
-And there was a very strange coincidence, which was that we recorded as you said at the Abbey Road studios and we used John Lennon’s mellotron, as it turned out that the studio where we were recording was designed acoustically by the same guy that designed The Beatles’ studios, so that’s a real coincidence.
+And that’s what we did, even though the album wasn’t successful at first, it took a long time to sound mature.
+And strangely enough, it sounds more like this now than when it first came out, even with the fact that Time Of The Seasons became a number-one record in many places in the world, the actual experience of recording was terrific.
+And there was a very strange coincidence, which was that we recorded as you said at the Abbey Road Studios and we used John Lennon’s mellotron, as it turned out that the studio where we were recording was designed acoustically by the same guy that designed The Beatles’ studios, so that’s a real coincidence!

-You are a musician, a singer, a songwriter, a composer, a producer… what is your favourite role?
+You are musicians, singers, songwriters… what is your favourite role?